dresden-elektronik/deconz-rest-doc/docs/endpoints/alarmsystems/index.md

 A keypad can be added to exactly *one* alarm system.
 After pairing, a keypad is added to the "default" alarm system with id "1" automatically.

 When a keypad is added, the the alarm system's PIN code (see [Update alarm system configuration](#updateconfig)) is verified each time the keypad arms or disarms the alarm system.
-If a valid PIN code is entered on the keypad, the respective alarm system changes its state to the requested arm mode.
+If a valid PIN code is entered on the keypad, the alarm system changes its state to the requested arm mode.

+Once added, a keypad automatically signals the state of the alarm system on its panel, no further configuration is needed.

 !!!
 Note
-    The request is the same as [Add device to alarm system](#adddevice) call but without any content.
+    The request is the same as [Add device to alarm system](#adddevice) request, but with an empty JSON object as body content.

 ### Parameters

-None
+Empty JSON object.

+    { }

 ### Response
 <pre class="headers">